craigeowen/craigeowen.github.io/_posts/2018-04-13-Linux-Endpoint-Setup.md

    </font>
    <br>
    <b>Ubuntu - site nodes</b> (as I had already deployed these)<br>
-   Standard ubuntu install running either 16.04LTS or 17.10, please make sure ssh is set up!
+   Standard ubuntu install running either 16.04LTS or 17.10, <b>please make sure ssh is set up!</b><br>
    <br>
    I made sure to start out with all the linux nodes connected to the VM Network port group in order to carry out updates and quickly test ssh works between the ansible admin node and each of the site nodes. <br>
-   <b>This is really important as ansible will only work over ssh!!!</b><br>
+   <b>Once again it is really important that ssh is working correctly as ansible will only communicate over ssh!!!</b><br>
 </blockquote>

  It is also a really good idea to test ansible against each node.
 So it is time to create a first basic inventory file to allow basic testing, as follows:<br>